 - Focused – The upper cervical spine is the top two bones in the neck.
-The focus of upper cervical chiropractic is on these two bones because they can have the most substantial impact on overall spine health as well as on the proper function of the central nervous system.
+The focus of upper cervical chiropractic is on these two bones.
+Why?
+Because they can have the most substantial impact on overall spine health as well as on the proper function of the central nervous system.

-- Precise – Diagnostic imaging is used to pinpoint misalignments down to fractions of a millimeter.
+- Precise – Diagnostic imaging pinpoints misalignments down to fractions of a millimeter.
 That allows the practitioner to calculate a unique adjustment for each patient.

 - Gentle – Because adjustments are so focused and precise, the corrections are incredibly gentle.
 While there are several types of upper cervical chiropractic, the adjustments are always low force.